cityofaustin/ags-service-publisher/README.md

 **Note:** Service properties are applied in the order given above, e.g. service folder, then environment, then service-level.
 So when the same property is specified at a subsequent level, it overrides the value of the previous level.

 See the [example configuration files](#example-configuration-files) section for more details.

+## Data source mappings

+When publishing services it is often necessary to change which data sources are referenced by the layers in the map being published.

+This is supported by the `data_source_mappings` key, specified within each environment of a service folder configuration file.

+**Note:** Data source mappings are supported by `MapServer` services, but not `GeocodeServer` services.

+  - Can be specified as either a mapping (simpler) or a list of mappings (more flexible)
+  - If a mapping is provided, the keys are the source database names or workspace paths to match on, and the values are paths to the target workspace paths to map to
+  - If a list of mappings is provided, you can use either of the following forms for each mapping:
+    - A mapping, as above, whose keys are the source database names or workspace paths to match on, and the values are paths to the target workspace paths to map to
+    - A mapping with `source` and `target` keys:
+        - `source` is a mapping of connection property names and values to match on.
+All of the specified criteria must match for the mapping to be applied.
+            - Supported connection properties:
+                - `layer_name`
+                - `dataset_name`
+                - `user`
+                - `database`
+                - `version`
+                - `workspace_path`
+        - `target` is the target workspace path (e.g. SDE connection file or file geodatabase) to map to
+  - [`fnmatch`][8]-style wildcards are supported, but note that in YAML you must enclose keys in single quotes if they contain a non-alphanumeric character.

+See the [example configuration files](#example-configuration-files) section for more details.